ruab628/distil_gpt2/README.md

 # LLM-finetuning

-Finetuning LLMs using huggingface models with QLoRA.
+Finetuning Llama-2-7B and Llama-2-13B models on Simple Wiki and ELI5 datasets using huggingface models with QLoRA.